 Tuition Benefit Discount

-TTY Career College offers a 10% discount off the total program cost for all students utilizing their employer tuition assistance or reimbursement benefits.
+Training to YOU Career Pathways offers a 10% discount off the total program cost for all students utilizing their employer tuition assistance or reimbursement benefits.
 Students must produce written verification of their employee education benefits to be eligible for this discount.

 Depending on your employer’s benefit package and the program you choose, there could be no out of pocket cost for you to take one of TTY’s certification prep programs.
 Learn more about tuition benefits below.